 Dog friendly beaches in England: Weston-super-Mare

 Our most recent England staycation was a trip to Somerset.
 And as part of that, we went to Weston-super-Mare for the day.
 Unlike the Sussex trip, it was actually rather sunny that day.
-So even though we didn’t do a full beach day, we at least happily took off our shoes and joined Frank on the beach.
+We didn’t do a full beach day.
+But we at least took off our shoes and joined Frank on the beach.
 So yes, dogs are allowed on the beach.
 Or at least some areas of the beach.
 We started our Weston-super-Mare at Royal Sands and Uphill Beach, which did allow dogs.
 And Frank had a good run around with other dogs and in and out of the water.
-But be warned, although it is a sandy ground, that beach is very very muddy and Frank looked an absolute mess by the time we left.
-Unfortunately, I couldn’t spot any showers nearby to actually get him cleaned up properly, so a rub down with his towel had to be enough.
+But be warned, although it is a sandy ground, that beach is very very muddy.
+Frank looked an absolute mess by the time we left.
+Unfortunately, I couldn’t spot any showers nearby to actually get him cleaned up properly.
+So a rub down with his towel had to suffice.

 The adjacent Weston Bay (stretching all the way to the pier) does not allow dogs over summer, but once you get past the pier, dogs are allowed again.

 The pier itself does not allow dogs.
-But then, since they also charge £1 admission to enter the pier, I couldn’t be bothered to go on there anyway, with or without doggy.
+But since they also charge £1 admission to enter the pier, I couldn’t be bothered, with or without dog.

 As I said earlier, this is not a definite list of dog beaches in England.
 These are merely our findings, based on our first summer with dog.
 I guess we will add to this list as and when we venture out more, so stay tuned for that.